apikzorian/Traffic-Sign-Classification/README.md

 We logged data points at every 50 batches to keep track of the training and validation accuracies.
 Below, you can see a plot of these accuracies:

-My final model results were:
-* training set accuracy of ?
-* validation set accuracy of ?
-* test set accuracy of ?

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?